zapier/zapier-platform-cli/README-source.md

 ### Modifying a Trigger

-Let's say we want to let our users tweak the styles of recipes they are triggering on, a classic way to do that with Zapier is to provide a input field they can select from.
+Let's say we want to let our users tweak the styles of recipes they are triggering on.
+A classic way to do that with Zapier is to provide a input field the user can select from.

-Let's re-open your `triggers/recipe.js` and paste this:
+Re-open your `triggers/recipe.js` and paste this:

 ```javascript
 const listRecipes = (z, bundle) => {